-GCI Brookmarsh Industrial Estate and Saxon Wharf IIA Objective Likely Effects I. Create environments that support good health and well-being and reduce health inequalities.
-2. Reduce and prevent crime and fear of crime.
-3. Preserve and enhance the significance of areas a and buildings designated for their historic and/or arch aeological interest and protect their setting. ll-designed, integrate effectively with one another, res spect identified views and vistas, and enhance the diversity and distinctiveness of 5.
+GCI Brookmarsh Industrial Estate and Saxon Wharf IIA Objective 1.
+Create environments that support good health I. Create environments that support good health and well-being and reduce health inequalities.
+2. Reduce and prevent crime and fear of crime. and buildings designated for their historic and/or arc chaeological interest and protect their setting. ell-designed, integrate effectively with one another, re espect identified views and vistas, and enhance the diversity and distinctive 5.
 Support the creation of opportunities for rewa 6.
-Improve opportunities for prosperity and econ- · · , education, skills-based training, and life-long learning g.
-8. Ensure everyone has access to decent, appropr 9.
-Enhance the area as a business and tourist dest 10.
-Ensure community services and facilities are accessible to everyone.
-11. Encourage a sense of place, community identity and belonging.
-12. Minimise waste, maximise reuse and recycling of waste, and increase landfill diversion. • ustainable patterns of urban development that integra ate with accessible and sustainable methods of transportation.
-14. Address climate change by reducing greenhouse gas emissions; and improve the borough's ability to adapt to climate change. scapes and the open space network, improving public access where appropriate.
-16. Seek to improve air quality and protect natural resources such as soil, land and ecosystems.
-17. Reduce and manage flood risk.
-1 1 Sustainability Commentary Health Commentary Equality Commentary The allocation seeks to enhance the economic The introduction of public access to the The retention and enhancemen 9 sustainability of the borough by retaining and Creekside could encourage recreation and active industrial workspace supports e intensifying the industrial uses along Deptford transport, but the scale of the site and the to employment and to entrepred Creek.
-It also includes the provision of flood control infrastructure.
-The scale of the site and inclusion of the B1 workspace makes the introduction of additional health facilities opportunities, particularly on the high level of public transport ac cessibility. the need to provide employment uses mean that larger-scale ecological improvement measures challenging.
-Intensifying housing and employment uses in an area with good walkability supports would not be feasible.
-The inclusion of a active transport more broadly, and reduces Would not be leasible.
-The inclusion of a active transport more broadly, and reduces significant quantum of BI workspace would reliance on cars. support the economic sustainability of the area and retain its character as a cluster of light industrial uses.
+Improve opportunities for prosperity and ecor o, education, skills-based training, and life-long learni ng.
+8. Ensure everyone has access to decent, appropriately appropriate to the second secon 9.
+Enhance the area as a business and tourist design 10.
+Ensure community services and facilities are ac , 11.
+Encourage a sense of place, community identity and belonging.
+12. Minimise waste, maximise reuse and recycling of waste, and increase landfill diversion.
+13. Reduce the need to travel by delivering more sustainable patterns of urban development that integrate with accessible and sustainable methods of transportation.
+14. Address climate change by reducing greenhouse gas emissions; and improve the borough's ability to adapt to climate change.
+15. Protect, restore and enhance biodiversity, landscapes and the open space network, improving public access where appropriate.
+16. Seek to improve air quality and protect natura resources such as soil, land and ecosystems.
+17. Reduce and manage flood risk. - Sustainability Commentary Health Commentary Equality Commentary The improvements to flood defences in this area The introduction of public access to the The retention and intensification , , will significantly enhance the ability of the area to Creekside could encourage recreation and active industrial workspace supports e adapt to climate change.
+The scale of the site and transport, but the scale of the site and to employment and to entrepre the need to provide employment uses mean that inclusion of the BI workspace makes the opportunities, particularly on the larger-scale ecological improvement measures introduction of additional health facilities a high level of public transport accessibility. would not be feasible.
+The retention and intensification of B-use workspace, alongside uses in an area with good walkability supports other town centre uses will significantly enhance uses in an area with good walkability supports active transport more broadly and reduces the economic sustainability of the town centre reliance on cars. the economic sustainability of the town centre renance on cars.